keithbuhler/keithbuhler.github.io/discussion101.md

 ---
-layout: noheader
+layout: student
 title: Discussion 101
 ---

-# Following the Logos: Discussion Ground rules
+# Discussion 101: Ground Rules for Following the Logos

 “All humans by nature desire knowledge.”
 (Aristotle, *Metaphysics* I).
 The ways we gain the knowledge we desire are: observation, scientific research, experience, reading literature, talking to friends, listening to experts, and a few other ways.
 Why discussion?